 Not hypoallergenic, but they shed very little.
 Still, not ideal for severe allergy sufferers.

 Living with an Italian Greyhound is like rooming with a very fast, very affectionate ghost.
-They appear at your side silently, curl into your lap like a noodle, and disappear just as quickly to burrow into blankets.
+One minute they’re curled in your lap like a heat-seeking noodle, the next they’ve vanished into a blanket fort or launched into a spontaneous zoomie session across the room.

 • Velcro-dog level attachment